ncbi/HYDROID/docs/INDEX.md

 ## Documentation

-The esiest way to get familiar with HYDROID is to follow one of the well documented step-by-step [examples](../examples) and modify them as needed for the user data:
+The esiest way to get familiar with HYDROID is to follow one of the well documented stage-by-stage [examples](../examples) and modify them as needed for the user data:

 * [Example 1](../examples/example1): Quantifying HRF of a centromeric nucleosome with DNA radioactively labeled at 3' end.
 Predicting cleavage frequency profiles from an atomistic structure model and comparing to experimental ones.
 * [Example 2](../examples/example2): Quantifying HRF of a nucleosome with DNA radioactively labeled at 5' end.
 Highlights conversion of gel images to data profiles via ImageJ.